diemoritat/pokedex/README.md

-# pokedex
+# Pokemon Quest Pokedex

-> Pokemon Quest: Pokedex
+> This is a web based Pokédex based on the Pokémon Quest game for Nintendo Switch.

 ## Build Setup